 A few words about Bali

 Bali is built on the site of the ancient city Astali, which was the port of Axos.
-Astali is linked to the city the legendary giant of Crete, Talos, stopped during his journey.
+Astali is linked to the town where the legendary giant of Crete, Talos, stopped during his journeys.
 Thus, the mountains south of the village are called Talean Mountains, after Talos.
-During the Venetian Era, this name was paraphrased to Atali, a name that is still live in the nearby monastery of Atalis.
-The present name is derived from Turks.
-Balli in Turkish means "honey" and the area was named so because of the many beehives.
-According to other beliefs, the fishing village was name Bali after the Turkish word ballik, which means fish.
+During the Venetian Era, this name was paraphrased to Atali, a name that is still live in the nearby monastery of Attali.
+The present name originates from the Turkish era; balli in Turkish means "honey" and the area was named so because of the many beehives.
+According to another version, the fishing village was name Bali after the Turkish word ballik, which means fish.

 Today, Bali is a modern resort with a wide variety of taverns, restaurants, small shops, a diving school, bars, discos, clinic and pharmacy.
 Moreover, buses from Heraklion and Rethymnon run to Bali.
-The station, however, is located about 1km southern.
 Furthermore, from the local harbor, excursion boats run daily to Rethymnon.
 The passengers have the chance to admire a unique coastline with beautiful caves and rock formations.
+Main attractions of the region are the Monastery Atali (1635), dedicated to St. John, and the church of Panagia Charakiani.